- Why do employers ask "What do you like least about your job?"

 I’m grateful for the time I spent at Chelsea, especially the insight it gave me into which direction I want to take my career in, but I’m looking forward to moving on into a role where I’ll have room to progress and further hone my skills as a sales manager.

-Example 2: Address management style
+Example 2: Addressing management style

 While working for Boston Consulting, I had a great opportunity to personally help 300+ clients solve operational issues, ranging from business strategy to logistical problems.